alexmk92/CheckMatesAPI-V2.0/README.md

 This should provide you with all information necessary to build the map UI on the front end.

+3) Get all Activities for your friends at `/api/v2/Checkin/activities/{userId}` no JSON body is required, just send auth data in the HTTP header.

 ##### PUT
 Like a checkin, by specifying `like` we can filter what happens with the resource: `/api/v2/Checkin/like/{checkinId}`